fraym/crud-nodejs/README.md

 Your type schemas have to match the glob you specify in the `CRUD_SCHEMA_GLOB` env variable (default: `./src/**/*.graphql`).
 You can specify the address (and port) of the crud service instance you use in the `CRUD_SERVER_ADDRESS` env variable (default: `127.0.0.1:9000`).

+You need to add a file that contains all built-in directives to your type schemas.
+The latest version of this file can be found [here](default.graphql).

 ### Config

-use a `.env` file or env variables to configure cte clients and the command:
+Use a `.env` file or env variables to configure cte clients and the command:

 ```env
 CRUD_SERVER_ADDRESS=127.0.0.1:9000